 The board, as constituted by the Companies Act, is governed by the board charter.
 The purpose of this charter is to regulate how business is to be conducted by the board in accordance with the principles of sound corporate governance.
-The charter also sets out the specific responsibilities to be discharged by the board members collectively and the individual roles expected from them.
+The charter also sets out the specific responsibilities to be discharged by the board members collectively and the managing director and chairman in their respective capacities.

-Role of the board

-An important role of the board is to define the purpose of the group, which is its strategic intent and objectives as a business enterprise and its values, which constitute its organisational behaviour and norms to achieve its purpose.
+Role of the board An important role of the board is to define the purpose of the group, which is its strategic intent and objectives as a business enterprise and its values, which constitute its organisational behaviour and norms to achieve its purpose.
 Both the purpose and the values are considered to be clear, concise and achievable.
+The group's strategy is considered, agreed and evaluated annually, prior to the approval of the annual budget.
+Implementation is monitored at the board and executive meetings quarterly.

 The board also ensures that procedures and practices are in place that protect the group's assets and reputation.
-The group's strategy is considered, agreed and evaluated annually, prior to the approval of the annual budget.

-Responsibilities of the board include the establishment, review and monitoring of strategic objectives, approval of major acquisitions, disposals and capital expenditure and overseeing the group's systems of internal control, governance and risk management.
+Further responsibilities of the board include the establishment, review and monitoring of strategic objectives, approval of major acquisitions, disposals and capital expenditure and overseeing the group's systems of internal control, governance and risk management.

-A schedule of matters reserved for the board's decision details key aspects of the group's affairs that the board does not delegate, including, amongst others, the approval of business plans and budgets, material expenditure and alterations to share capital.
+A schedule of matters reserved for the board's decision details key aspects of the group's affairs that the board does not delegate, including the approval of business plans and budgets, material expenditure and alterations to share capital.